DeanHazineh/Deep-Learning-Color-for-Manga/README.md

 instead of millions of images like in the cited work.
-A full re-framing of our problem as a classification task where shapes are associated to colors, even in the supervised color hint scenario, appears unlikely to be effective[^1].
+A full re-framing of our problem as a classification task where shapes are associated to colors, even in the supervised color hint scenario, appears unlikely to be effective.
 Second and more importantly, their work and similar work in the field at that time (around 2016) implemented the Euclidean L2 loss between the ground truth and predicted color as the objective function.
 Their work has shown that without some complex randomization,